jtrudell/NCAA-Basketball-Scraper/README.md

 - scrape = NCAABasketball.new
 - scrape.division_one_data

-Returns a nested array of team data, ordered by team rank (i.e., scrape.division_one_data[0] is the first ranked team).
+Returns a hash of team data, with team name (string) as the key and wins (integer) as the value.
-For each individual team array, index 0 is the team name, index 1 is the conference, and index 2 is the record.

-###All team names, team conferences, and all team records as arrays
+###All team names as an array

 - scrape.team_names
-- scrape.team_conferences
-- scrape.team_records

-###Team rankings as a hash

-- scrape.team_rankings

-Returns a hash.
-Key is team rank, value is an array with the name, conference and record of the team.

-###Individual team record or teams wins
+###Individual teams wins

-- scrape.team_record("Michigan St.")
 - scrape.team_wins("Michigan St.")

-The first returns the team record (e.g. "1-0-2") as a string; the second returns wins only as an integer.
+Returns wins as an integer.
 Note: team names must match those included in scrape.division_one_data exactly.

 ###Pick Five Total